 If you’re near an ocean, walking on the beach is incredibly relaxing and if you’re like me, you’ll get your feet wet walking on the shore.

-Walk after dinner.
 Something I do somewhat frequently is a stroll after eating dinner.
 A lot of people claim this helps them with digestion and there’s probably something to that.
 Also, it’s been shown in one scientific study that walking after a meal improves glycemic control.
 What this means is walking after meals can help you manage blood sugar levels.
 In the study I linked, it shows that people who walk for 15 minutes after each meal do a better job controlling their blood sugar and improving insulin sensitivity.
 So for anyone who is diabetic, or pre-diabetic, taking regular walks throughout the day could be a huge positive for their health.

 Break up your work periods with 5-10 minute walks.
-If you’re like most working people, you probably spend a majority of your day sitting, whether in a car, on a train, or at a desk.
+If you’re like most working people, you probably spend the majority of your day sitting, whether in a car, on a train, or at a desk.
 So if you can, even if it’s only for 5-10 minutes, try to break up your work periods by routinely standing up, stretching out and going for a quick walk.
 Even if you just have 5 minutes of movement every hour, it’s a lot better than sitting for 3-4 hours with no activity.

 Walking For Weight Loss Tips